shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 About me
 =====
-I’m the Research Assistant Professor in School of Electronic Information and Electrical Engineering at Shanghai Jiao Tong University.
+I’m a Research Assistant Professor in School of Electronic Information and Electrical Engineering at Shanghai Jiao Tong University.

 I’m actively looking for a few undergrad students to work together.
 Please feel free to drop me an email with your CV if you have interests!

 News
 ======
-- 2024.08: I receive funding from the National Natural Science Foundation.
+- 2024.08: I receive funding from the National Natural Science Foundation of China.
 - 2024.07: One paper is accepted by IEEE TIM.
 - 2024.06: One paper is accepted by IEEE TNNLS.
 - 2024.06: I become a reviewer of journal IEEE TPAMI.